 - Stomach adenocarcinoma or gastroesophageal junction adenocarcinoma (a rare type of esophageal cancer) that has metastasized.
-It is used in patients whose disease is HER2+.
-This use is approved for the Herceptin and Ogivri brands of trastuzumab.
+It is used with cisplatin and either capecitabine or fluorouracil in patients whose disease is HER2+.

 Trastuzumab is also being studied in the treatment of other types of cancer.

 More About Trastuzumab

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.

 MedlinePlus Information on Trastuzumab - A lay language summary of important information about this drug that may include the following:

 - what this drug is used for and how it is used,